-We may provide supplemental privacy notices on specific occasions when we are collecting or processing personal information about you.
-Those supplemental notices should be read together with this Privacy Notice.
+We may provide additional or supplemental privacy notices for specific products or services that we offer at the time of collection.
+Unless otherwise noted, those supplemental notices should be read together with this Privacy Notice.

 We may collect and store the following information when running the Service:

 - Information You Provide Voluntarily.
 We collect information that you voluntarily provide to us, including: when you communicate via email or other channels; when you sign up for news, publications and marketing communications and events; when you seek career information; when you register for alumni communications newsletters, alerts, or other materials; when you submit an application for a position with us; when you sign up for a webinar or event; when you respond to our communications or requests for information.
 The information you provide may include: your name, contact information, title, and information about the organization with which you are affiliated.
 In relation to career information, the information you provide may also include employment history and qualifications.
 We only collect and process the personal information we need to allow us to respond to your request and/or provide the particular service you have sought.